 The results of Hirata’s studies led to some conclusions on how motivation can be used to enhance kanji studies.
 According to his results, practice outside of the classroom may foster motivation and self-regulation in the learner (Hirata 90).
 In order to improve results in the learner it is suggested that the teacher be aware of the cultural interest of the learner when teaching and use appropriate teaching methods to do so (Hirata 91).
 The study also produced results on how other students can negatively affect each other and how the teacher can negatively facilitate this.
 Hirata notes that the teacher should not threaten self-concept of students by forcing learners to compete with each other (Hirata 91).
 Some studies have shown effects on how it can enhance performance in the work place, but those results may not be applicable to a classroom setting.
 Instead, they should be rewarded for their efforts in order to build upon their self-worth as a student.
-To protect self-efficacy, the teacher should offer conditions so the student can experience mastery of the subject.
+To protect self-efficacy, the teacher should develop conditions so the student can experience mastery of the subject.
 This would include fostering familiarity for the task at hand to bolster the student’s sense of capability with kanji.
 It also becomes important to encourage the student to use the language outside of the classroom to foster their own interests (Hirata 91).
 All of the stated results are worth noting for the focus on the individuality of teaching methods for the student.
-It suggests that kanji studies should be more focused for the individual rather than for a group task.
+It suggests that kanji studies should be more tailored to the individual rather than to a group task.
 This method could facilitate the learner’s own interests and reasons for learning the language as well as to isolate them from those who learn at different paces.

 In order to better understand the motivational problems of studying kanji the different levels of commitment required must be considered.
 According to Heath Rose and Lesley Harbon, there are multiple levels to take into account.
 First is commitment control and preserving the learner’s goals in kanji studies.
 Learners at higher levels of literacy tend to have more difficulty with commitment strategies than those at lower levels.
 This stems from the sheer work load and commitment required to learn high numbers of kanji at a time.
 Due to this they tend to set higher goals that grow increasingly impossible to achieve.
 On the other hand, lower level learners tend to be less serious in their studies of the language.
 They set goals that aren’t as serious and set more short term goals than those who were more literate (Rose and Harbon).
 These results vary due to the importance of considering the level of the learner when focusing on motivational strategies.
 It is something that should be further customized to the learner and will be far different for different levels of literacy.
-To increase improvement for high level learners, it was recommended for them to set specific short term goals for their studies and to break up long term goals into smaller ones.
+To increase improvement for high level learners, it was recommended for them to set specific, short term goals for their studies and to break up long term goals into smaller ones.
 These suggestions have be shown to increase learning rates by 50 percent (Rose and Harbon).
-To tailor the learning program for a learner, it may be important to give larger goals to first time students and over time create smaller, more specific goals for kanji studies.
+To tailor the learning program for a learner, one should assign larger goals to first time students and over time create smaller, more specific goals for kanji studies.